aneto-dev/netwealth-currency-demo/README.md

-# netwealth-currency-demo

-# Angular, ASP.NET Core Currency Converter Application
+# Angular/ASP.NET Core Currency Converter Demo Application

 This project demonstrates how Angular and ASP.NET Core can be used together.